jwestrob/website2/README.md

 # jwestrob.github.io — Quaternion Julia Hero

-This static site renders an icosahedral quaternion–Julia fractal (Three.js) behind the hero section, preserving the black-and-gold aesthetic from `quaternion_julia.html`.
+This static microsite renders an icosahedral quaternion–Julia fractal (Three.js) as a live background.
+The UI now includes a collapsible header, a hero side panel, and a top-right controls drawer layered over the visualization.

 ## Local preview
 - Open `index.html` in any modern browser, or